10000TB/php-mvp-server-web-app/README.md

 ## Installation
 1. Download the file (direct download, git clone)
 2. Specify the Web Server root dir as the path to the location of this project in your server
-3. Set up mySql Database
-  3.1 change the credentials of the mysql connecton in Config.Development.php
+3. Set up mySql Database(change the credentials of the mysql connecton in Config.Development.php)
 4. Set up Redis in your server
 5. The app should now available at localhost
 ## Usage